-Graduates from these programmes are highly employable and are making the most of growing and exciting opportunites to work in the risk industry.
+Graduates from these programmes are highly employable and are making the most of growing and exciting opportunities to work in the risk industry.
 Graduates have been successful at gaining jobs in: risk-related consultancy and private sector; catastrophe modelling within the insurance industry; government policy and the public service; and some have secured funding to pursue higher research degrees.

 These degrees are currently provided on a full-time basis (12 months) and as a part-time course over two-years commencing in October.

 - Video Transcript (last modified: 27 April 2011)

 Interested in postgraduate study?
 Click on the above image or download the PDF version